Student Skill Level: Familiarity with computer applications, including word processing and email is required.

 |Pop-up Blocker||Off for HCC websites|

 Updated Anti-Virus protection, installed and running.
-Microsoft Security Essentials is available free for Windows users.
+Windows Defender is included in Windows 10 for minimum protection.

-Remember you are responsible for the safety and integrity of your work.
-If you use borrowed or lab computers, make sure all your work is stored on removable media, like a flashdrive.
+Responsiblity: Students are responsible for having proper access to software needed for each course.
+Students are also responsible for the safety and integrity of course work.
+If you use borrowed or lab computers, make sure all your work is stored on removable media, like a flash drive.